workmajj/zulip-cronmoji/README.md

 Description
 -----------

 I use this program at RC to announce our regularly scheduled check-ins automatically.
-Because sending a message via Zulip is as easy as making a `POST` request, I tried complicating things by working in C, and by implementing a simple templating language for the messages.
+Because [sending a message via Zulip](https://zulip.com/api/) is as easy as making a `POST` request, I tried complicating things by working in C, and by implementing a simple template language for the messages.

 When `cronmoji` runs, it gets the current time, rounds to the nearest half-hour, and then uses this info to evaluate a random message template.
 Templates can specify adding the time as a string (`$t`), adding a clock emoji (`$c`), or adding three randomly selected fun/goofy emoji (`$e`).
 The final message string is published to the Zulip stream and topic specified as command-line args.

+Features I won't be adding, because this is a silly project:

+* loading template string and emoji arrays from external files
+* pinging specific people rather than the whole group
+* making the program into an interactive bot that runs in the background

+This project will eventually be obsoleted by internal RC tools.

 Build & Usage
 -------------